-Sierra Lujar in Granada province is the wilderness region, inland from the Costa Tropical.
+Sierra de Lujar in Granada province is the wilderness region, inland from the Costa Tropical.

-Sierra Lujar is rich in biodiversity, home to a wealth of animal species such as the Spanish Ibex (wild goat), wild boar, fox, marten, genet, weasel, badger and the wildcat.
+Sierra de Lujar is rich in biodiversity, home to a wealth of animal species.
+Look out for the Spanish Ibex (wild goat), wild boar, fox, marten, genet, weasel, badger and the wildcat!

 A variety of raptors nest in this mountain including the Golden eagle, Partridge eagle, Peregrine falcon, goshawk and kestrel.